RahaVaezi/Make-a-cup-of-coffee/README.md

 Good coffee in the morning can change everything and no matter if you had a nightmare last night or you had a magic dream.
 Now, let's learn how to make the perfect cup of coffee.

 You can make a good coffee in 2 ways:

-Use a good Coffee Maker or
+1- Use a good Coffee Maker

-Use a Moka Pot
+2- Use a Moka Pot